dueddel/Imphenzia-Community-Weekly-Modeling-Challenge/README.md

 # Weekly Modeling Challenge of the Imphenzia Discord community

-Here you can find the theme of all calendar weeks in reverse order (latest first).
+Here you can find all challenges' themes sorted by calendar week (in reverse order to always have the latest one at the top).

 ## 2022 Themes